 1. What is pertuzumab?

-3. Who might be offered pertuzumab?
+2. Who might be offered pertuzumab?

 4. How is pertuzumab given?

-6. Common side effects of pertuzumab
+5. Side effects of pertuzumab

 Targeted therapies block the growth and spread of cancer.
 They target and interfere with processes in the cells that cause cancer to grow.

-Pertuzumab is only suitable for people who haven’t previously had targeted therapies such as trastuzumab or chemotherapy for secondary or locally advanced breast cancer.
+Pertuzumab is only suitable for people who haven’t previously had targeted therapies, such as trastuzumab, or chemotherapy for secondary or locally advanced breast cancer.